Blqtent/jackc/README.md

 `var` kind variables and parameter variables have the life of subroutine execution and a scope of the local subroutine.

+Every kind of variable is accessed only by its identifier.
+You don not need to add class identifier for static varaiable.
+And you cannot access fields of object.
+If you need to access field, you need to write a getter and setter.

 Each variable has a type that can be a primitive or a object type of a class.

 The primitives types are `int` 2's complement integer, `boolean` that can be